boeckmann/asm6502/README.md

 	JMP ($4711)

-This one is a syntax error, because the assembler assumes indirect addressing mode instead of a subexpression grouped by parentheses:
+The following one is a syntax error, because the assembler assumes indirect addressing mode instead of a subexpression grouped by parentheses:

 	JMP (2+3)*1000